 Burials at Carrowmore

-A primary function of the monuments at Carrowmore was to house the cremated remains of certain individuals from the neolithic farming community.
-All excavated monuments at Carrowmore reported evidence of cremated human bone, despite the activities of Roger Walker who cleared out many of the burial chambers between 1825 and 1850.
+A primary function of the monuments at Carrowmore was to house the cremated remains of certain special or specific individuals from the neolithic farming community, who were buried in comunal chambers or stone wombs.
+All of the monuments at Carrowmore which have been excavated have shown evidence of cremated human bone, in spite the activities of Roger Walker, who cleared out many of the burial chambers between 1825 and 1850.
 All of the early reports of digs and land clearance at Carrowmore refer to burials and 'calcified' human remains.

-The cremated remains were generally found buried in the chambers, and were sometimes mixed with quantities of animal bone, broken quartz and sea-shells.
-Many of the finds from Carrowmore—pottery, deer antler pins and pendants—are heat damaged, and so may have been personal items included in the cremation pyres.
+The cremated remains were generally found buried in the chambers, but also sometimes in secondary smaller chambers or cists, sometimes mixed with quantities of animal bone, broken quartz and sea-shells.
+Many of the finds from Carrowmore—pottery, deer antler pins and pendants—are heat damaged, and so would have been personal items included with the deceaced in the cremation pyres.

-The type of items found at Carrowmore are used to classify the monuments as passage graves: Carrowkeel ware, a type of coarse pottery; pins or wands carved from the antler of red deer; stone or clay beads and pendants and fragments of white quartz.
+The type of items found at Carrowmore were originally used to classify the monuments as passage graves, as they do not resemble the classic later cairn-covered complex chambers.
+Typical finds were Carrowkeel ware, a type of coarse pottery first discovered in Carrowkeel in 1911; pins or wands carved from the antler of red deer or sometimes bone; stone and clay beads and pendants and fragments of white quartz.

 Circle 3